exonum/exonum-doc/src/architecture/services.md

 ## Interface with Exonum Framework

+> This section is going to change heavily with introduction of gRPC.
+> However, with Exonum 0.10 we'll ride with what we have.

 Internally, services communicate with the Exonum framework via an interface established in the [`Service`][service.rs] trait.
 This trait defines the following methods that need to be implemented by a service developer.

+> We'd better link docs.rs page for the `Service` trait
+> rather than its source code.

 ### Service Identifiers